Lowe's To Acquire Maintenance Supply Headquarters For Pro Market Push

 The deal, when combined with its previous acquisition of Central Wholesalers, represents a belated move by management to better serve the multi-family MRO industry.

-It seems a bit late in the real estate cycle, but better late than never if Lowe’s wants to compete with Home Depot and its Pro offering.
+It seems a bit late in the real estate cycle, but better late than never if Lowe’s wants to compete with Home Depot (NYSE:HD) and its Pro offering.

 Target Company

-Houston, Texas-based Maintenance Supply was founded in 2006 to provide wholesale building MRO (Maintenance, Repair and Operations) products to the professional trade contractor or operator, primarily focused on the multi-family industry.
+Houston, Texas-based Maintenance Supply was founded in 2006 to provide wholesale building MRO (Maintenance, Repair, and Operations) products to the professional trade contractor or operator, primarily focused on the multi-family industry.

 Management is headed by co-founder and CEO Richard “Rusty” Penick, who was previously CFO at Century Maintenance Supply in Texas.